rylew2/portfolio-rylew/content/project/card-game.md

 #### CSS/Design

-Since the look and feel was not an area I wanted to perfect, I tried to speed things by using Tailwind utility classes (usually inline).
+To expedite development without perfecting the design, I utilized inline Tailwind utility classes.
 I'm typically used to a more established design system setup with larger projects, but I found simplifying CSS in this area got me to more of the front end state management issues faster.

-Simlarly with the animation and rotation - I quickly gave a bit of a curve to make the hand look like it was dealt, added some opacity animations as cards were "dealt" into place on the board, and added confettie animation (3rd party package) for the win state.
+Similarly with the animation and rotation - I quickly gave a bit of a curve to make the hand look like it was dealt, added some opacity animations as cards were "dealt" into place on the board, and added confettie animation (3rd party package) for the win state.

 #### React/state considerations

-Typically `useState` suffices for a small app like this, but I wanted some experience with `redux-toolkit` - so I spent some time reading their [excellent docs](https://redux-toolkit.js.org/tutorials/typescript) to help bootstrap the setup of typescript friendly action creators and a test setup file that made it easy to mock the redux store so I could test any game state.
+Although useState is often sufficient for small apps, I opted to gain experience with `redux-toolkit` - so I spent some time reading their [excellent docs](https://redux-toolkit.js.org/tutorials/typescript) to help bootstrap the setup of typescript friendly action creators and a test setup file that made it easy to mock the redux store so I could test any game state.

 The store itself was fairly straightforward with 2 actions (`deal` and `reset`), and 2 reducers with the same name.
 The `Reset` action simply returns the deck to 47 cards (with 5 having been randomly dealt to the user). `Deal` will try to deal a new hand and determine what state that new hand will confer.